Half-million infected worldwide as economic toll rises

 In other developments:

 __ China said it is temporarily barring most foreigners from entering as it tries to curb imported cases.
-Reports of new cases from inside the country have stopped.
+Reports of new infections from inside the country have stopped.

 __ In the Mideast, Saudi Arabia announced a total lockdown on the capital, Riyadh, and Islam’s two holiest cities, Mecca and Medina, in addition to a nationwide curfew.
 In the United Arab Emirates, authorities announced an overnight weekend lockdown and used drones to tell people to stay home.

-__ The leaders of the Group of 20 major industrialized nations vowed to work together to confront the crisis but made no specific commitments.
+__ The leaders of the Group of 20 major industrialized nations held a video summit for safety reasons and vowed to work together to confront the crisis but made no specific commitments.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.

-So far, more than 115,000 people have recovered, according to a running count kept by Johns Hopkins University.
+So far, more than 120,000 people have recovered, according to the Johns Hopkins University tally.

 Long reported from Washington, Rising reported from Berlin and Schmall from New Delhi.
 Associated Press journalists around the world contributed to this report.